Hiring a Domestic Worker & Related Accreditation Program

 A domestic worker should also take steps to improve his/her English and French skills before or after arrival in Canada.
 Even if a domestic worker can speak English or French, he/she may have difficulty understanding people and making himself/herself understood in Canada because of the different accents, the fast rate of speech, expressions used and communication conventions in Canadian society and workplaces.

-When a potential employer wishes to hire a domestic worker, the head of mission must submit on his/her behalf an official request to the Office of Protocol of Foreign Affairs and International Trade with the following documents:
+When a potential employer wishes to hire a domestic worker, the head of mission must submit on his/her behalf an official request to the Office of Protocol of the Department of Foreign Affairs, Trade and Development with the following documents:

 - A note verbale or letter signed by the head of mission, which contains a statement that the potential employer has the financial ability to pay the wages and the ability to otherwise meet the working conditions required in the province of employment.